lino-framework/book/docs/dev/about/why.rst

 As an **inhouse developer** (i.e. you write a Lino application for your employer) you simply replace "customer" by "employer".

-By contributing as a volunteer you will learn how to use Lino without paying for your teachers.
+As a **volunteer contributor** you will learn how to write business applications without paying for your teachers.
 You get full support by the core developers for free.
 We have a fundamental motivation for helping you with getting started your business because building a sustainable open community is an important part of our mission.
+Volunteer contributors contact us because they want to

+- gain experience with working in an open-source software project
+- increase their chances on the job market
+- find a job at a :term:`Lino service provider <service provider>`
+- start their own company as a :term:`Lino service provider <service provider>`

 Lino is not a solution for everything.
 But for the kind of projects it is designed for we believe that you and your customers will be more satisfied with